kubernetes-sigs/kueue/keps/1337-preempt-within-cohort-while-borrowing/README.md

 type BorrowWithinCohort struct {
 	// policy determines the policy for preemption to reclaim quota within cohort while borrowing.
 	// Possible values are:
-	// - `Never` (default): do not reclaim quota within ClusterQueue while borrowing.
+	// - `Never` (default): do not allow for preemption, in other
+	//    ClusterQueues within the cohort, for a borrowing workload.
-	// - `LowerPriority`: allow preempting workloads to reclaim quota within the cohort,
+	// - `LowerPriority`: allow preemption, in other ClusterQueues
-	//    but only by preempting lower-priority workloads.
+	//    within the cohort, for a borrowing workload, but only if
+	//    the preempted workloads are of lower priority.
 	//
 	// +kubebuilder:default=Never
 	// +kubebuilder:validation:Enum=Never;LowerPriority
 	Policy BorrowWithinCohortPolicy `json:"policy,omitempty"`

-	// maxPriorityThreshold allows to restrict the set of workloads for preemption
+	// maxPriorityThreshold allows to restrict the set of workloads which
-	// to reclaim quota within the cohort, to only workloads with priority below
+	// might be preempted by a borrowing workload, to only workloads with
-	// or equal the specified level.
+	// priority below or equal the specified level.
 	//
 	// +optional
 	MaxPriorityThreshold *int32 `json:"maxPriorityThreshold,omitempty"`